Apply to be a Board Member

 Protect the Public’s Interest:

 The first function of the board is to protect the public’s interest.
 The board’s job is to represent the public’s interest in assuring that the Aitkin Area Chamber of Commerce serves the membership and community effectively.
 The board accomplishes this oversight and evaluation function by keeping well informed about the activities of the Chamber and communicating appropriate information to the public.
-The board must make decisions that will guide the Chamber beyond concern for mere survival the chamber, the reputation of board members, or the jobs of employees.
+The board must make decisions that will guide the Chamber beyond concern for the mere survival of the chamber, the reputation of board members, or the jobs of employees.

 Enable the Aitkin Area Chamber of Commerce to achieve its mission: The second function of the board is to enable the Chamber to effectively and successfully achieve its mission.
 Mission Statement: In collaboration with our partners, we assist in advancing the economy by championing the retention, expansion, and attraction of Chamber members and area businesses.